voytas75/Courses/courses/Introduction_to_Regex_in_PowerShell.md

 `[]` (Character Class):

 - The character class metacharacters allow matching a specific set of characters.
-- For example, the pattern [aeiou] will match any single vowel character.
+- For example, the pattern `[aeiou]` will match any single vowel character.

 `[^]` (Negation in Character Class):

 - When ^ is used as the first character within a character class, it negates the set, matching any character not in the class.
-- For example, the pattern [^aeiou] will match any non-vowel character.
+- For example, the pattern `[^aeiou]` will match any non-vowel character.

 `()` (Grouping):

 - Parentheses are used to create groups and capture sub-patterns within a regex expression.
-- For example, the pattern (ab)+ will match “ab”, “abab”, “ababab”, etc.
+- For example, the pattern `(ab)+` will match “ab”, “abab”, “ababab”, etc.

 These are some of the essential metacharacters in regex, and they provide a solid foundation for constructing more complex patterns to match specific text patterns effectively.

-In the next lesson, we will explore how to use the -match operator in PowerShell to apply these regex patterns and perform text filtering. 🌟
+In the next lesson, we will explore how to use the `-match` operator in PowerShell to apply these regex patterns and perform text filtering. 🌟

-##### Creating simple regex patterns for pattern matching.
+##### Creating simple regex patterns for pattern matching

 In this lesson, we’ll learn how to create simple regex patterns to perform pattern matching in PowerShell.
 We’ll construct regex patterns step by step to match specific text patterns.